particle-iot-archived/chef-particle-base/README.md

 - Raspberry Pi 2 B+

-Bootstrap the Pi with Ruby + Chef
+Usage
 ---

+### 1. Bootstrap the Pi with Ruby + Chef

 Run this [shell script](/files/default/ruby_and_chef.sh) as root.

-Grab cookbook and run it
----
+### 2. Install the goodies

+Run this as root:

+    mkdir -p ~/.chef/cookbooks
-    git clone <git-repo>
+    git clone git@github.com:spark/particle-programmer-shield.git ~/.chef/cookbooks/particle-programmer-shield
-    cd <git-repo>
+    cd .chef
+    chef-client --local --override-runlist 'recipe[particle-programmer-shield]'

+This does the following:

+- installs openocd
+- grabs a git clone of the programmer-shield repo
+- symlinks config files to make shell usage more friendly